markstringer-dti/markstringer-dti.github.io/dti.md

 What kind of conversation is good communication?
 These ideas are based on the work of Patsy Rhodenberg and her book "Presence."

-Rodenberg's idea,[Ref]is that there are three basic kinds of communication.
+Rodenberg's idea, is that there are three basic kinds of communication.
 She calls these first, second and third circle.

 The first circle is going inwards, it's introspective.
-First circle is either not talking or talking to oneself.
-If first circle isn't mumbling, it is either talking quietly, or talking in a language that only really makes sense to the person who is talking.
+First circle is either not talking or talking to yourself.
+If first circle isn't mumbling, it is either talking quietly, or using a language that only really makes sense to the person who is talking.
 First circle is quiet, timid.
 Someone who is in first circle might look like they're listening.
 But in some fundamental way, they aren't.
 They aren't engaging with what's been said.

 The third circle is extrovert.
 It's shouting and pushing.
 It's presenting and performing to others.
 It is telling people things that you want them to hear.
 It is showing people things you want them to see.
 Third circle is loud, it shouts.
 It is flamboyant and possibly aggressive.
 It doesn't want to hear what other people have to say.
 In fact, as we'll see, that's a large part of the reason for third circle.

 The second circle is genuine dialogue.
 Each side is paying attention.
 They are being changed by what the other side says.
 Each side is coming to an understanding of the other's position.
 That doesn't mean that everyone in second circle accepts that the other side's position as right or true.
-But if two sides are in second circle, they at least accept that it is the other side's position.
+But if two sides are in second circle, they at least accept that the other side has a position.

 From the point of view of project management, by engaging in second circle, you can start to understand what's valuable to your client.
 When you do that, you can see if there are things that you can offer, even if these things aren't valuable to you.
 This is closely related to the discussion about the swamp that we had earlier.